sumansaurabh/acebot/README.md

 | Optimize Solution | Cmd+Ctrl+O | Ctrl+Alt+O |
 | Reset History | Cmd+Ctrl+R | Ctrl+Alt+R |
 | Panic (Instantly Hide) | Cmd+Q | Alt+Q |

+> **Note for Windows users:** The "Win" key refers to the Windows key (with the Windows logo) on your keyboard.
+On Linux systems, this is often called the "Super" key.

+You can reset all hotkeys to their platform-specific defaults at any time using the "Reset All Hotkeys to Defaults" button in the settings.

 ## Required Permissions